Are non-compete agreements enforceable?

 The answer is a somewhat unsatisfying ... “it depends.”
 Federal regulators have started to look closely at these agreements and whether or not they violate antitrust laws.
 Many states have passed laws banning them except in very specific cases.

-To find out if non-compete agreements are enforceable in your area, check with your local laws or hire an attorney who can help you understand whether or not you can enforce a non-compete agreement.
+To find out if non-compete agreements are enforceable in your area, check with your local laws or hire an attorney who can help you understand whether you can enforce a non-compete agreement.
 Discover what more you can do with Adobe Sign to securely execute these and other documents for your own business.